yulingggg/algorithms_and_data_structures/README.md

 </center>

 **Note: Some of the code here is old and was written when I was learning C++.
-It might be possible that code is not safe or making wrong assumptions.
+It might be possible that the code is not safe or making wrong assumptions.
 Please use with caution.
 Pull requests are always welcome.**

 ### LinkedList Problems
 | Problem | Solution |